justrhey/justrhey/README.md

 ### Hi there 👋, I’m Justine Rhey

 - 📍 From: Metro Manila
-- 💻 On the Clock: Programmer
+- 💻 On the Clock: BS-IT Student
-- 🎯 Off the Clock: Skateboarding
+- 🎯 Off the Clock: Programmer

 ---